dlui220/classwork/systems/notes.md

 ```

 3. Typedef
-  - PRovide a new name for an existing data type
+  - Provide a new name for an existing data type

 ```C
 typedef <real type> <new name>;